Juraj Slafkovský

-Juraj Slafkovský (born 30 March 2004) is a Slovak professional ice hockey forward for the Montreal Canadiens of the National Hockey League (NHL).
+Juraj Slafkovský (born 30 March 2004) is a Slovak professional ice hockey player who is a forward for the Montreal Canadiens of the National Hockey League (NHL).
 He was selected first overall in the 2022 NHL entry draft by the Canadiens, the highest-drafted Slovak player in the history of the NHL.

 Slafkovský first rose to prominence as a member of the Slovak national team at the 2022 Winter Olympics, where he played a pivotal role in the country's first-ever Olympic medal in ice hockey.
 Leading the tournament in scoring, he was named its most valuable player.
 He was identified as part of a new generation of promising Slovak hockey players.

 Playing career

 Liiga

 Slafkovský first left home at the age of 14 to train at Red Bull's ice hockey academy, located in Austria.
 Thereafter, he spent time in the Czech Republic competing against older teenagers, before joining HC TPS in search of a higher class of competition.
 Slafkovský played three seasons with TPS U20 of the Finnish junior league, before making his debut in the Liiga for the 2021–22 season.
 His debut in the senior men's ranks was initially inauspicious, recording only one goal in his first 20 games.
 After returning from his breakout performance at the 2022 Winter Olympics, Slafkovský's play improved noticeably, and he finished the regular season with five goals and five assists.
 He went on to record two goals and five assists in 18 playoff games.
 TPS advanced to face Tappara for the Kanada-malja, with the latter winning the championship series in five games.